mcous/decoy/CONTRIBUTING.md

 ## Development Setup

-This project uses [poetry][] to manage dependencies and builds, and you will need to install it before working on Decoy.
+This project uses [Poetry][] to manage dependencies and builds, and you will need to install it before working on Decoy.

-Once poetry is installed, you should be good to set up a virtual environment and install development dependencies.
-While Decoy is supported for usage on Python >= 3.6, Python >= 3.8 is recommended for development.
+Once Poetry is installed, you should be good to set up a virtual environment and install development dependencies.
+While Decoy supports Python >= 3.6, Python >= 3.8 is recommended for development.

 ```bash
 git clone https://github.com/mcous/decoy.git